mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 #### HOLOGRAPHIC PROJECTOR

-A holographic projector is a briefcase-sized box that, when activated, creates a three-dimensional image in the space around it, to a range of three metres.
+A holographic projector is a briefcase-sized box that, when activated, creates a three-dimensional image in the space around it, to a range of three meters.
 When first introduced, the projected images are obviously not real and most often used for communication purposes.
 A holographic projector can be connected to any computer, comm unit or transceiver of TL9 or more.
 The improved version produces images realistic enough to fool anyone who fails an INT check, enhanced versions create true-to-life images, although they lack actual substance or smell.
 Advanced projectors are small enough to be installed as just another integral port on a hand-held electronic device.

 Holographic
 Projector TL Effect Kg Cost